matthewvitt/ForeSite.com/README.md

 join up with somebody.

 Future improvements will include:
-Searchable teetimes by course or date
+Searchable teetimes by course or date.

 User ratings, depending on reliablilty and skill.
 Chat rooms for last second teetimes.